Customer small business financing solutions delivered through a single, online application.

 Apply for financing, track your business cashflow, and more with a single lendio account.

-Depending upon your customer base and the state of your AR, factoring your receivables is usually much easier and faster than securing a conventional loan.
-What’s more, the factor is more interested in the credit worthiness of your customers than whether or not your credit is perfect.
+Depending upon your customer base and the state of your account receivables, invoice factoring is usually much easier and faster than securing a conventional loan.
+What’s more, the factor is more interested in the creditworthiness of your customers than whether or not your credit is perfect.
 So even if your credit score is below average, you could still qualify for this type of financing, if the other aspects of your business are strong.

 Some factoring companies specialize in specific industries and business types.
 Finding a factor that specializes in your industry could improve your chances of approval.

-There are two types of factoring options you should be aware of:
+There are three types of factoring options you should be aware of:

 When looking for a factor, be aware that they are not all alike.
 Interest rates and terms can vary greatly.
 It’s easy to find this type of financing online.
 Lendio‘s network partners with multiple factoring and other financing companies to compare multiple offers so you’re sure you get the best deal on your next business move.